CodeKnight314/Chess-Engine-Cognitus/README.md

   <img src="images/Cognitus Logo.png" alt="Cognitus Logo">
 </p>

 This is a python-based chess engine for deploying algorithmic-based min-maxing game-playing agents with Alpha-Beta pruning.
 Due to Python's inherent slow runtime, the engine, Cognitus, is restricted to limited depth and time.
 As of now, it performs suboptimally at Depth 3-5 for any given board with a 20-second time limit.
-With future optimization including Cython or Numba, Cognitus aims to run at competitive speeds and search at impressive depths.
+With future optimization, Cognitus aims to run at near-competitive speeds and search at comparable depths.

 The project's previous focus on ML and Deep-Q-Learning based chess engine has been moved to a separate repository due to a change of this repository's focus and computation budget issues.